ahmedfikry24/Day-Flow/README.md

  ## Usage
 - To test the APPs, there is an APKs build  [here](https://github.com/ahmedfikry24/Day-Flow/blob/main/app/release/app-release.apk)  that you can directly download and install.

+ ## License
+    Copyright (c) 2024 Ahmed Fikry Elshimi
+- This project is licensed under the MIT License - see the [LICENSE](https://github.com/ahmedfikry24/Day-Flow/blob/main/LICENSE) file for details.